|

 Chocolatier vs. Chocolate-Maker

-And since our minds are now wide open, one thing that confuses people is the difference between a Chocolatier and a Chocolate Maker.
+One thing that confuses people is the difference between a Chocolatier and a Chocolate Maker.

 A Chocolatier is someone who makes chocolates, those dipped, nutty, or cream-filled confections that we all know and love.
 A Chocolate Maker is someone, or a company, that buys and roasts cocoa beans and grinds them into chocolate.

-There are lots of chocolatiers out there, probably (and hopefully) several in your city, but there are very few chocolate-makers, since the process is difficult, costly, and requires a lot of very specialized equipment and knowledge.
-There's no shame in not making your own chocolate from scratch.
+There are lots of chocolatiers out there, probably (and hopefully) several in your city, but there are very few chocolate-makers, since the process is difficult and costly, and requires a lot of very specialized equipment and knowledge.
+There’s no shame in not making your own chocolate from scratch.
 Very few people can pull together the equipment for making chocolate, then figure out how to do it correctly, so most small-scale chocolate shops buy their couverture, melt it down, and use it for dipping their chocolates.

-The writer noted that the company alluded to the fact they make their own couverture, but I never believe anyone who says they're making their own chocolate unless they have some documentation to back it up, or I can see it being made.
-Did you know there are only about sixteen chocolate-makers in America?
-(See below)
+The writer noted that the company alluded to the fact they make their own couverture, but I never believe anyone who says they’re making their own chocolate unless they have some documentation to back it up, or I can see it being made.

 Very, very few chocolatiers make their own chocolate.
 Even a talent like Michael Recchiuti in San Francisco, who's a chocolatier, happily admits to buying his chocolate couverture, which he sources from the best.